-When it comes to differences in the sexes, there are no real discernable differences.
+When it comes to differences between the male and female Goldichon, there are no real discernable differences.
 The idiosyncrasies of your Goldichon will be derived more from their particular set of parents than from their sex.

 The Goldichon is a wonderful, little pooch if you’re looking to expand your family.
 They’re great with children, don’t require tons of room, and are even hypoallergenic!
 And while they aren’t technically low-maintenance, Goldichons are relatively easy to maintain and care for.

 The only reason we would recommend another pooch is if you’re looking for an astute watch or guard dog.
 And that’s because these little pups are just too darn nice.